-The Department of Health has announced that the price for an NHS prescription in England will increase by 20p to £8.05 with effect from April 2014.
-It is also intended that an additional 20p increase will be added in April 2015 bring the price per item to £8.25.
+The Department of Health announced in March that the price for an NHS prescription in England will increase by 20p to £8.40 with effect from April 2016.

-The prices for 3 and 12 month pre-payment certificates has remained the same at £29.10 and £104 respectively.
-For anyone requiring more than 4 items in 3 months or more than 13 in a year these certificates can provide significant savings.
+The prices for 3 and 12 month pre-payment certificates have remained the same at £29.10 and £104 respectively.
+For anyone requiring more than 3 items in 3 months or more than 12 in a year these certificates can provide significant savings.

 Other NHS charges such as for dental work, wigs and fabric supports are also being increased.